For ScienceLIVE Volunteers

 - Student facing:

-- We need volunteers to mentor different cohorts of STEM-interested girls and young women, from 8th–12th grades.
-We will be providing career advice, study tips, and opportunities to do experiments with the students.
+- Our volunteers mentor different cohorts of STEM-interested girls and young women, from 8th–12th grades.
+We provide career advice, study tips, and opportunities to do experiments with the students.
 (Time commitment: one-time visit, 5-7pm, opportunities to extend)

 - Non-student facing:

-- If you are interested in helping to develop the content for these presentations, contact us!
+- If you are interested in helping to develop new content for these presentations, contact us!
 (Time commitment: variable, fit your schedule)

 - Student facing: